cryptonique0/sips/README.md

 Once they are in the process of being activated, they use a SIP's Activation section to determine whether or not the Stacks ecosystem has ratified or rejected the SIP.
-Joining this committee requires the consent of the Stacks Foundation board.
+Joining this committee requires the consent of the Stacks Foundation board,.